Lifelong Wellness

 5 Soothing Stretches for the Psoas

-The psoas is an essential muscle that is why it is important to apply stretches for the psoas muscle.
+The psoas is an essential muscle which is why it is important to apply stretches for the psoas muscle.
 It is imperative regarding hip movement, stability, and the core.
 When it comes to training, it helps with hip flexion, which brings the knee towards the shoulder, and it also helps provide stability in the spine and pelvic area.
 It also works with the core abdominal muscles to keep the core nice and firm.

 Often, the shortening and the tightening of the psoas are a few contributors that lead to the locking up of the hips.
 And just because you practice stretches for the psoas muscle doesn’t mean it will end up unlocking your hip.
 If the psoas is tight, it can put unnecessary stress on the spine and lead to back tightness and poor back mobility.
 If you sit a lot, I recommend that you get up and move around frequently and look for activities that can reduce stress on the psoas, such as walking and running.